francisthore/hospital_patient_file_management/README.md

 The system features role-based access control to ensure data security.
 For instance, a receptionist can only check if a patient exists and register them if they don't.

+You can see the project demo here [https://app.thore.tech](https://app.thore.tech) and read a more in depth blog post on [LinkedIn](https://www.linkedin.com/pulse/clinic-queues-most-african-countries-finally-coming-end-francis-thore-lp6df/?trackingId=I4f5unmwQXue6HnPpzGK1A%3D%3D)

 The project is built using the **Python Flask Framework**.

 ## Installation